 Here is a detail shot of the underside of the footplate, which shews how the double frames were done.
 It is an excellent piece of design that goes together well despite its unavoidable complexity.
 I have since removed a small section behind both buffer beams to allow more room for the sprung buffers, which I have changed for a set of Slater's because they have integral springs and turned, steel heads, whereas the kit supplies cast nickel to be externally sprung.
 My choice, nothing wrong with the parts supplied.
 It is between these frames that I need to fit suitable mountings for the spring hangers and dampers.

 The chassis had severely to be modified because it came with S7 spacers (which Mr. Kay refused to change, really a most unhelpful man with no idea of customer service) so I had to make new ones.

 The AGH wheels turned up well and a coat of paint will hide the cut marks where I insulated them with trusty, old fashioned Araldite, cured in the oven.
+(This was before I discovered that the insulation had failed!)
 All wheels are sprung, which is why it sits so high at present.
 They can be dropped out from below by unscrewing the keeper plates under each horn guide.

 On reflection though, I may alter that and compensate the drivers instead, we shall see.
 One of the reasons it is so long in the building (aside from lack of time) is due to the method recommended to produce the outside axle boxes.
 They are a fold up item that makes a hollow box with a tiny hole that then needs to be opened out to the axle size, very difficult as there is little to hold while reaming them out.
 I shall make some new ones in solid nickel silver instead with the new milling machine.
 Back to Top